Deer

 Learn about deer and licensing.

-Read our guidance for planners and developers on protected animals.
+Read our guidance on deer as a protected species.

 Report a sighting

-Find out how to submit records of mammal sightings on The Mammal Society website.
+Find out how to submit records of mammal sightings to The Mammal Society.

 Last updated: